alibaba/graph-learn/README_en.md

 # Acknowledgement

-The developers of **GL** are from several teams at Alibaba, including Computing Platform Department - PAI team, New Retail Intelligence Engine - Data Analytics And Intelligence Lab, and Security Department - Data and Algorithms team.
+**GL** is developed by several teams at Alibaba, including Computing Platform Department - PAI team, New Retail Intelligence Engine - Data Analytics And Intelligence Lab, and Security Department - Data and Algorithms team.
 Thanks to the ones who provide helps and suggestions to open source.

-Please email graph-learn@list.alibaba-inc.com if any questions.

-**Welcome to contribution!**

 **GL** refers to the following projects.
 Thanks to the authors and contributors.